SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 3
 ```

+- `tree` Implementation with non-premitive data type.
-Now we will implement the same logic and code of the above tree but for **employees**:
+We will follow the same logic, steps and code of the above tree but for **employees**

 - Employee class:

 ```java
 public class Employee {

     int id;
     String name;
     String role;